sxadm - manage Solaris security extensions configuration

 $ sxadm exec -s aslr=disable -s nxheap=disable foobar

 Security extensions can also be configured system wide using smf(7).
 The security extensions service is system/security/security-extensions, and properties are named in the form '[extension]/[property]' where extension is the name of the security extension and property is the name of the property you wish to access.

 The extension status can be configured through the '[extension]/config' property, which may have the following values:

-enabled: the extension is enabled at boot disabled: the extension is disabled at boot default: the extension has the Oracle provided default setting
+enable: the extension is enabled at boot disable: the extension is disabled at boot default: the extension has the Oracle provided default setting

-All extensions in Solaris are shipped with configuration=default.
+All extensions in Oracle Solaris are shipped with configuration=default.